Parlick: Origin of the name

 Regarding the origin of the name, Professor Eilert Ekwall, in his 1922 The Place-names of Lancashire, writes:

 ".. (caput de) Pirloc 1228 C1R, Perlak 1228 WhC 371, Pireloke 1338 LPR, Pyrelok pyke c 1350 ib.
 The name cannot mean "pear orchard" as Wyld suggests.
 But the etymology may be correct with a slight amendment.
 O.E. loc means "fold for sheep or goats."
 A sheep fold at which grew a peartree (O.E. pyrige) may very well have been at the foot of or on the slope of the hill; this may have been called Parlick (Pirloc) and have given the hill its name.
 For a probable earlier name see under Core, p.
 143."
 (Note: Ekwall continues: "But I think it very likely that Core is really an old name of Parlick Point.
 The name Couerhill of 1284 rather tells in favour of this hypothesis.
 I so, the name is very likely derived from O.N. kofri "a hood, cap."
 The fine hill of Parlick has a very characteristic shape.
 Seen from the W. it looks rather like a slightly oblique pyramid; from the S. it presents a more rounded outline.
 It seems quite probable that it may have been thought to resemble a primitive cap or hood.
 Or there may have been an old word meaning "hill" or the like belonging to the group of words under discussion; cf. O.N. kufr "rounded summit," Du. kuif "top of a tree," etc (Torp-Fick p.
 47).)

 Recreation

 Parlick has an elevation of 432 m above sea level and a prominence of about 34 m.
-The bog-free sides of Parlick make it more popular with walkers than the shallow boggy hills to its north.
+The grassy ascent of Parlick, free from peat, contrasts with the shallow boggy hills to its north.
 Paths zigzag up this hill from the south, or for the more strenuous ascent a straight path can be chosen.
 This hill is usually green — different from the often thorny brown to red of the northern hills.
 A thin neck joins Parlick onto Fair Snape Fell with well-worn paths linking the two.

 The summit consists of little more than a flat collection of stones, leaving the walker to look at the view, south to Preston and Winter Hill near Chorley, east toward Pendle Hill, and west towards Blackpool and the Irish Sea.